 Hinton in Summers County, West Virginia — The American South (Appalachia)

 Location.
-37° 39.015′ N, 80° 52.621′ W. Marker is in Hinton, West Virginia, in Summers County.
-Marker is on Greenbrier Drive (West Virginia Route 3) 0.4 miles west of Locust Street, on the right when traveling west.
+37° 39.017′ N, 80° 52.832′ W. Marker is in Hinton, West Virginia, in Summers County.
+Marker is at the intersection of Cedar Street and Greenbrier Drive (West Virginia Route 3), on the right when traveling north on Cedar Street.
 Touch for map.
 Marker is in this post office area: Hinton WV 25951, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Wreck on the C&O (approx. 0.2 miles away); Hinton (approx. 1.6 miles away); Lilly Bridge (approx. 3.3 miles away); Pack's Ferry (approx. 3˝ miles away); Big Bend Tunnel (approx. 6.2 miles away); Brooks Overlook-WelcomeRaleigh County / Summers County (approx. 7.1 miles away); Civil War Camp (approx. 7˝ miles away).
 Touch for a list and map of all markers in Hinton.

 Also see . . .

 1. e-WV | Fort Culbertson.
 (Submitted on August 30, 2014, by PaulwC3 of Northern, Virginia.)

 2. New River Gorge NR: Proceedings-New River Symposium 1984.
 The remains of Culbertson's Fort and Farley's Fort have not been located.
 Solecki (1949:342) assigned archeological site number 46SU23 to an area 400 feet from the mouth of Joshua's Run which he thought may have been the location of Culbertson's Fort.
 European artifacts were found in the area but no test excavations were ever undertaken.